Ismail Ibn Sharif: Stabilisation of the empire

-In 1692-3, Moulay Ismail organised a very large expedition against the last unconquered tribes.
+In 1692–3, Moulay Ismail organised a very large expedition against the last unconquered tribes.
 These were the Sanhaja Brâbér tribes, Berbers in Fêzzâz, a region in the western part of the Middle Atlas.
 These tribes formed the last pocket of the Bled es-Siba (the area that did not accept the authority of the sultan).
 Ismail's army was very numerous and equipped with mortars, ballistae, cannons, and other siege weapons, which were dragged by Christian slaves all the way from Moulouya to Ksar Beni M'Tir.
 Meanwhile, the Moroccan forces gathered at Adekhsan.
 Ismail divided his army into three groups.
 The first was commanded by Pasha Msahel, with 25,000 infantry, and marched from Tadla to Oued El Abid, bypassing the Aït Isri.
 The second army was led by Caid Ali Ou Barka and consisted of Aït Imour and Aït Idrassen, who had to occupy Tinteghalin.
 The third and final group was commanded by Ali ben Ichchou El-Qebli, caid of Ait Zemmour and Beni Hakim, and was concentrated in the High Moulouya.
 The unconquered tribes comprised the Aït Oumalou, the Ait Yafelman and the Aït Isri.
 They were surrounded by Mulay Ismail who used all his artillery to break up the Berber rebels.
 A terrible battle followed, the Berbers were dispersed and fled into the ravines and valleys.
 After pursuing them for three days, 12,000 Berbers had been captured by the Sultan, and 10,000 horses and 30,000 guns as booty.
 Moulay Ismail had now conquered the whole of Morocco and forced all the tribes of the country to recognise his authority.
-He was the first Alaouite Sultan to achieve this.
+He was the first 'Alawi sultan to achieve this.
 He quickly organised the defense of the captured regions through the construction of several dozen fortresses throughout the country, which helped the central power to reach distant regions like Fêzzâz.
 With this victory, the conquest of Morocco was over.
 In 1693, according to Ahmad ibn Khalid al-Nasiri:

 The Guerouans learned this the hard way.
 Some men of this tribe who carried out raids in the upper course of the Ziz River, on the road to Sijilmassa, drew the attention of Moulay Ismail.
 He ordered the caid Idrassen Ali ben Ichchou El-Qebli to massacre them.
 In Ahmad ibn Khalid al-Nasiri's Al-Istiqsa, it is reported that Moulay Ismail provided 10,000 horsemen to Ali ben Ichchou, the caid of the Zemmour and Bni Hakem tribes and told him "I do not want you to return until you have fallen upon the Gerrouans and unless you bring back to me a heads for each man here."
 So they left to kill as many of the Guerouans as possible and to pillage their encampments.
 He offered 10 mithqals to anyone who brought back an additional head.
 In the end, they collected 12,000.
 The Sultan was very happy with this and extended Ali ben Ichchou's command to include the Aït Oumalou and Aït Yafelmâl territories, which had just been conquered.